top of page

 *Who are Autism Unpicked?

 We are a team of specialist qualified clinicians, including Clinical Psychologists and specialist Speech and Language Therapists.
 You can 'meet the team' here.
-We offer private Autism assessments for children and young adults age 7-25 in Sheffield, South Yorkshire, North and South Derbyshire, Nottinghamshire and Greater/South Manchester.
-We also offer private Autism and ADHD assessments for children and young people age 7-17.
-Please contact us about offering assessments from further afield.
+We offer private Autism assessments and combined Autism and ADHD assessments in Sheffield, South Yorkshire, North and South Derbyshire, Nottinghamshire and Greater/South Manchester and further afield for children and young people age 6-25.

 *Where are you based?

 The majority of your contact with the team can happen remotely via videocall, telephone or email.
-However, we will also need to see you or your child face to face at one of the following venues in Sheffield or North Derbyshire for one of the appointments:
+However, we will also need to see you or your child in person/face to face at one of the following venues in Sheffield or North Derbyshire for one of the appointments:

 • Ecclesall Road South, Sheffield